-Modern Chinese w/ authentic Sichuan & legit Peking Duck.
-A must-try.
+Modern Chinese w/ standout Sichuan flavors & Peking duck.
+Vibe: upscale but accessible.

-"Customers highly recommend the Peking Duck, General Tso's chicken, wild pepper beef, Dan Dan noodles, duck scallion pancakes, eggplant in garlic sauce, and sweet & sour pork ribs.
-Pig feet and soup dumplings are also noted as popular choices."
+"Customers highly recommend the Peking duck, General Tso's chicken, wild pepper beef, duck scallion pancakes, eggplant in garlic sauce, Dan Dan noodles, and spicy Sichuan dishes."

 Important Note

-One review mentioned that the Peking duck at Uluh, while delicious, did not have crispy skin.
-Another comment suggested that while good, the restaurant might be pricier than expected, with the cost reflecting presentation and setting.
+One reviewer noted that while the Peking duck is delicious, the skin might not be as crispy as some prefer.
+Another comment suggested that the restaurant might be pricier, with costs reflecting presentation and setting as much as food quality.

 Neutral"This user suggested Uluh as a potential place to find a large format crispy fish dish, similar to the one described in the post."